-The goal of this spot is to give families a place where children can enjoy fun activities safely while parents or caregivers take a minute and drink a cup of coffee while observing their little ones as they explore.
+The goal of this spot is to give families a place where children can enjoy fun activities safely while parents or caregivers take a minute and drink a cup of coffee (they sell snacks but feel free to bring your own food and/or beverages) while observing their little ones as they explore.

 Traveling or just living life with children can be tiring, especially if a lot of the activities on your list require being quiet and not touching things, such as the Biltmore Estate.
 If you’re traveling with kids and you have a range of ages in your group of children, you might find that Mountain Play Lodge is the perfect place for them to burn off some steam and just be kids – you can touch everything at this fun indoor playground!